brewkit/components/README.md

 ## Installation

-> Brewkit consists of non-transpiled source files, including `.scss` files and flow types.
+> Brewkit is highly opinionated and consists of non-transpiled source files to help with theming and improve developer UX.
 It is up to you and your project to handle these in the way you see fit.
-The instructions below will assume your project is already configured to support these file types.
+>
+> If starting your project from scratch, we highly recommend you use our boilerplate.

 ### 1. Add brewkit to your project
 `npm install brewkit --save-dev`